by Jan Pitts

 Who shows up at weddings, birthday parties, and graduations frequently without a gift in hand?

 This is in the top 10 of Etiquette Breach 101.
 The social rule is: if you can’t take a gift, which symbolizes both appreciation for being invited and congratulations to the respective party, you should abstain from going.
-Violation of this rule also insures that your name will be mentioned unfavorably at the end of the evening, the rest of the week and at the next invitation roundup.
+Violation of this rule also ensures that your name will be mentioned unfavorably at the end of the evening, the rest of the week, and at the next invitation roundup.

 Who whispers in someone’s ear, in the company of others?